ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

                         Don't group fixtures in JSON files by test function;
                         write each fixture to its own file.
 This can be used to increase the granularity of --verify-fixtures.
-  --enable-hive         Output test fixtures with the hive-specific properties.

 Arguments defining debug behavior:
   --evm-dump-dir EVM_DUMP_DIR, --t8n-dump-dir EVM_DUMP_DIR